marcorampazzo/marcorampazzo.github.io/README.md

 I am assistant to the course [Geometria e Algebra T](https://virtuale.unibo.it/course/view.php?id=33616) for the bachelor in Chemical Engineering.
 My past teaching activity can be found [here](https://marcorampazzo.github.io/CV_Oct_2021.pdf).

+### Events

+This fall semester there is a joint seminar between the universities of Bologna, Chemnitz and Nancy on Bridgeland stability conditions.
+[More details](https://marcorampazzo.github.io/bridgeland).

 ### You may find useful

 * The [periodic table of Grassmannians](https://www.grassmannian.info): a nice overview of all generalized Grassmannians and their properties